cogentcore/core/docs/content/install.md

 ## macOS

 This installs the [xcode-tools](https://mac.install.guide/commandlinetools/4).
 You may need to follow installer prompts.
-You **must** have Go 1.22.6+ installed due to an [Xcode issue](https://github.com/golang/go/issues/68088).

 ## Windows